muratbayraktarr/PortSniffing/README.md

 This is a simple Java tool for port scanning and service identification.
 It allows you to scan a given IP address for open ports and provides information about the default services associated with those open ports.

+## License

+This project is licensed under the [Creative Commons Attribution 4.0 International License]

 ## Features

-- Port scanning for a specified range of ports on a given IP address.
+- Port scanning for a specified range of ports on a given IP address

 - Identification of default services associated with open ports using a predefined dataset.

 ## Prerequisites

 - Java 14 or later

 - Maven (if you want to build the project from source)

 ## Usage